-We are taxed under the provisions of Subchapter K-Partners and Partnerships of the Internal Revenue Code.
-Under those provisions, we do not pay federal or state corporate income taxes on our taxable income.
-Instead, each member includes net operating income or loss for us on its individual tax return.
+Prior to the Reorganization, we were taxed under the provisions of Subchapter K-Partners and Partnerships of the Internal Revenue Code.
+Under those provisions, we did not pay federal or state corporate income taxes on our taxable income.
+Instead, each member included net operating income or loss for us on its individual tax return.

 Metagenomi, Inc., our wholly-owned subsidiary, accounts for income taxes using the asset and liability method.
-We recognize deferred tax assets and liabilities for the expected future tax consequences of events that have been included in our audited consolidated financial statements and unaudited condensed consolidated financial statements or tax returns.
+We recognize deferred tax assets and liabilities for the expected future tax consequences of events that have been included in our consolidated financial statements or tax returns.
 Deferred tax assets and liabilities are determined based on the difference between the accounting and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 A valuation allowance is established for deferred tax assets for which it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 We assess the need for a valuation allowance against our deferred tax assets based on all available evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax planning strategies, results of recent operations, and our historical earnings experience by taxing jurisdiction.
 Significant judgment is required in making this assessment.

 Tax benefits related to uncertain tax positions are recognized when it is more likely than not that a tax position will be sustained during an audit.
 Uncertain tax positions are recorded based upon certain recognition and measurement criteria.
-Significant judgment is required in making this assessment, and, therefore, we re-evaluate uncertain tax positions and consider various factors, including, but not limited to, changes in tax law, the measurement of tax positions taken or expected to be taken in tax required in the relevant facts and circumstances related to a tax position.
+Significant judgment is required in making this assessment, and, therefore, we re-evaluate uncertain tax positions and consider various factors, including, but not limited to, changes in tax law, the measurement of tax positions taken or expected to be taken in tax returns, and changes in facts or circumstances related to a tax position.
 We adjust the amount of the liability to reflect any subsequent changes in the relevant facts and circumstances surrounding the uncertain tax positions.